White Hart Lane

 Summer, 1996, saw the South Stand interior developed incorporating four new executive lounges and restaurants on the first, third and fourth levels, and the pitch reconstructed.
 In April, 1998, the new North Stand opened increasing the capacity to 36,238.
 In 2006, minor alterations to the seating configuration increased the capacity to 36,310.

-With a waiting list of over 50,000 supporters for season tickets, the Club is actively working towards the delivery of the Northumberland Development Project, which includes a new world-class stadium and associated development.
+For the 2016/17 season, the last at the Lane, the north-east corner was demolished - reducing the capacity to around 32,000 - to aid the continuation of the Northumberland Development Project, which includes our new world-class stadium and associated development.
 This scheme represents an important step forward towards delivering much-needed regeneration in Tottenham.

 After leaving White Hart Lane in May, 2017, we played our home matches at Wembley Stadium throughout the 2017/18 season while the old stadium was demolished and construction of our new home continued.
 Wembley also hosted a number of our home games in 2018/19 before we officially opened our new stadium in April, 2019.